From agentize

-Reviews shell scripts for Bash/Zsh compatibility issues and suggests portable workarounds.
+Reviews shell scripts for Bash/Zsh compatibility with workarounds for array indexing, script path detection, and variable expansion.

 Currently, all the mainstream operating systems are using Bash as their default shell.
 However, many programmers like Zsh for its better interactive features.